 Well, let's say, dumplings did not cause me much interest.
 But the sweets were intriguing.
 Moreover, she no matter how straining her memory, but could not recall their name.
 A friend began to describe their taste, and so rolled her eyes at the same time that I was ready to buy five kilograms of these sweets, even having no idea how they look.

-Later it turned out that she not only came with relatives to get these sweets - all of her neighbors, friends, former classmates and part of her work colleagues also went on a shopping tour to Brighton.
-Then I told her that remembering the name and country of origin of these sweets is a matter of special importance.
-Without this, our mutual language exchange would be impossible, because my thoughts about magic candies do not allow me to concentrate on the grammar of English, just as explain the vocabulary of my native language.
+Later it turned out that she not only came with her relatives to get these sweets - all her neighbors, friends, former classmates and some of her work colleagues went on a shopping tour to Brighton for them.
+Then I told her that remembering the name and country of origin of these sweets is a matter of particular importance.
+Without this, our mutual language exchange will be impossible, because my thoughts about magic sweets do not give me the opportunity to focus on the grammar of English, just like explaining the vocabulary of my native language.

 We parted, she went home to remember the name of sweets, and I plunged into thought about what kind of sweets these could be.
 In Brighton shops 90% of imported sweets from Ukraine, Belarus and Russia.
 I tried all the sweets of the leading chocolate factories in these three countries before my first visit to the United States.

-When visiting each new country, I have a list of the main products that you must definitely try to give an impression of the quality of the local food industry.
-Among them, item 2 marked chocolate.
-In terms of the taste of this sweetness, I give the first place to the manufacturers of Germany - contrary to the popular belief that the best chocolate is Belgian.
-I suggested that she hardly meant German or even Belgian sweets.
-For some reason he was inclined to think about Mexico.
-This is the birthplace of chocolate, in addition, it is located next to the USA, many fruits in Brighton were imported from neighboring Mexico.
-At Duty Free at Cancun Airport, I somehow bought some bars of local chocolate with a very unusual taste.
+Every time I visit a new country, I have a list of essential must-try foods to get an impression of the quality of the local food industry.
+Among them, item # 2 marked chocolate.
+In terms of the taste of this sweetness, I give the first place to the producers of Germany - contrary to popular belief that the best chocolate is Belgian.
+I assumed that it was unlikely that she was referring to German or even Belgian sweets.
+For some reason, I was inclined to think about Mexico.
+This is the birthplace of chocolate, besides, it is located next to the United States, many fruits in Brighton were imported from neighboring Mexico.
+At the Duty Free of the Cancun airport, I once bought a few bars of local chocolate with a very unusual taste.

 The next day, Jessica wrote to me that she remembered what those sweets were called.
 I already grabbed my wallet and took the pose of a quick start, when I suddenly saw the painfully familiar These are Roshen.